darknessyyk/sample-chain/README.md

-# sample-chain
+# Sample Chain

-A kotlin implementation of block chain data structure
+A simplest block chain data structure implementation for kotlin

+Plan to extend it as a simplest alt-chain client

+MIT licence